voxpupuli/puppet-gluster/README.md

 If the upstream Gluster repo is enabled, this class will install packages from there.
 Otherwise it will attempt to use native OS packages.

-Currently only RHEL 6 and RHEL 7 provide native Gluster packages.
+Currently, RHEL 6, RHEL 7, Debian, Raspbian and Ubuntu provide native Gluster packages.

     class { gluster::install:
       server  => true,